foxthefox/ioBroker.ecoflow-mqtt/README.md

 The mqqt Broker settings are default and usually need no modification.

-Use the second tab "Device(s) Configuration" for adding your equipment.
+Use the tab "Device(s) Configuration" for adding your power equipment.

 <details><summary><i> Parametrizing the Powerstream</i></summary>
 <p>